Community Injury Prevention Program

 Where: Louisiana State Police Troop B, 2101 1-10 Service Road in Kenner.

-For list of ALL statewide fitting stations led by UMC New Orleans:
+For list of ALL statewide fitting stations led by University Medical Center New Orleans:

 Child passenger safety technician certification class